 - 3/4 teaspoon Himalayan pink salt

 - Rinse moong dal in cold water 2–3 times until the water runs clear.
 Add to pressure cooker or saucepan along with water, turmeric powder, and a pinch of salt.

-- Choose one of the following methods to cook the dal:1.
-Instant Pot method: Ensure the steam valve is on “sealing,” and set the timer to cook on High Pressure for 8 minutes.
-Allow the pressure to come down naturally for 10 minutes.
+- Choose one of the following cooking methods:1.
+Instant Pot: Reduce the amount of water to 1 1/4 cup.
+Ensure the steam valve is on “sealing,” and set the timer to cook on High Pressure for 10 minutes.
+Allow the pressure to come down naturally for 15 minutes.
 After that, force release any remaining pressure by carefully opening the steam valve to “venting.”
 Open the lid and remove it.2.
-Stovetop pressure cooker method: Use high heat to bring the pressure up to high, then reduce the heat slightly.
+Stovetop pressure cooker: Use high heat to bring the pressure up to high (when you hear the first whistle), then reduce the heat slightly.
 Cook under pressure for 6 minutes.
 Allow the pressure to come down naturally for 10 minutes, then open the lid safely.
 3. Saucepan method: Bring to a boil, then reduce heat and simmer for 30 minutes, or until the dal becomes very soft.
 Add more water if necessary so that the dal remains covered.
 Reference: How to Cook Beans

 Make the dal tadka

-- Add the ginger, chili, and shallots.
-Continue to sauté until the onion starts to caramelize.
+- Add the ginger and shallots.
+Continue to sauté until the onion starts to brown.

 - Add the asafetida, red chili powder, and turmeric powder, and stir for a few seconds to release the aroma.
 Add the curry leaves and stir for about 30 seconds.
 Turn off the heat.

 - Pour the tadka over the cooked dal, and add salt.
 Stir well, bring back up to a boil, and simmer for a few minutes to combine the flavors.
 Taste, and adjust for salt.
-A splash of fresh lemon is also lovely in dal tadka.
+Finish with a splash of fresh lemon if you like.